Gerryflap/advent_of_code_2021/README.md

 - Install [Stack](https://docs.haskellstack.org/en/stable/README/)
 - Go to the `HaskellCode/aoc/` folder and run `stack build`
 - Open ghci using `stack ghci`, this will open an interactive session with everything loaded
-- Call whatever function you want to test, i.e. `fib` (WARNING: it's not recommended running `fib` in an IntelliJ terminal unless you like stuff breaking)
+- Call whatever function you want to test, i.e. `answerD11Q1` (for day 11 question 1).
+Currently, every day should have 2 functions like this.
+For instance, running day 1 question 2 -> `answerD1Q2`

 ## Julia
 - Install [Julia](https://julialang.org/) (duh)